nakal/xmonad-conf/README.md

 This configuration will make 9 desktops with the given names.
-It will take `em0` as the interface to watch network load and on startup it will also start firefox and claws-mail.
+It will take `em0` as the interface to watch network load and on startup it will also start Firefox and Thunderbird.
 It will also set the wallpaper with the given arguments (just so you can see how to pass arguments).

 ```